-Monitoring: The entire project would be inspected during the work period, winter 2019 through fall 2019.
+Monitoring: The entire project would be inspected during the work period, winter 2021 through fall of 2021.
 A vendor scorecard would be used to document formal inspections and would be filed with the contracting officer.

 Findings: This Supplement Analysis finds that: (1) the proposed actions are substantially consistent with the Transmission System Vegetation Management Program FEIS (DOE/EIS-0285) and ROD, and; (2) there are no new circumstances or information relevant to environmental concerns and bearing on the proposed actions or their impacts.
 Therefore, no further NEPA documentation is required.